huNOG-EXL SA (Standard Access)

 NOTE: Please contact Taconic prior to your first order for a review of unpacking instructions.
 Tattoo numbers may repeat between engraftment lots.
 Individual ID number is determined through examination of the tattoo PLUS the box and section location.

 Lifespan: All myeloid-supportive HIS mice have limited lifespans due to a range of outcomes including anemia, thrombocytopenia, macrophage activation syndrome and hemophagocytic lymphohistiocytosis.
 The huNOG-EXL has the longest demonstrated lifespan compared to competing models, but this varies by donor and can be impacted by environmental and experimental factors.
-While Taconic has observed that huNOG-EXL mice can often survive for 30+ weeks post-engraftment (WPE), researchers should plan for a typical study window of 26-30 WPE.
+While Taconic has observed that huNOG-EXL mice can often survive for 25+ weeks post-engraftment (WPE), researchers should plan for studies to be complete by 23-26 WPE.

 Initial Publication: